DanWehr/recompyle/README.md

 other val: 123.45
 ```

-Only the `wrap_call` parameter is required, and there are a number of optional parameters to control which calls will be wrapped.
+Only the `wrapper` parameter is required, and there are a number of optional parameters to control which calls will be wrapped.
 The full set of parameters includes:

-- `wrap_call` (Callable): Function or method that will wrap all calls inside target function.
+- `wrapper` (Callable): Function or method that will wrap all calls inside target function.
 - `ignore_builtins` (bool): Whether to skip wrapping builtin calls.
 - `blacklist` (set[str] | None): Call names that should not be wrapped.
 String literal subscripts should not use quotes, e.g. use a name of `"a[b]"` to match code written as `a["b"]()`.
 Subscripts can be wildcards using an asterisk, like `"a[*]"` which would match all of `a[0]()` and `a[val]()` and `a["key"]()` etc.
 - `whitelist` (set[str] | None): Call names that should be wrapped.
 Allows wildcards like blacklist.
 - `rewrite_details` (dict | None): If provided the given dict will be updated to store the original function object and original/new source in the keys `original_func`, `original_source`, and `new_source`.

-For further examples of `rewrite_wrap_calls` see the tests in [test_rewrite_basic.py](tests/function/test_rewrite_basic.py).
+For further examples of `wrap_calls` see the tests in [test_rewrite_basic.py](tests/function/test_rewrite_basic.py).
 For examples of using the blacklist and whitelist, see [test_ignore_calls.py](tests/function/test_ignore_calls.py).

 ## Using the `shallow_call_profiler` decorator